 “You’ll fit.
 Go ahead.”

 So I’ll pull up next to the spot…and then it starts.
-My heart will race, my hands will start to sweat, and I’ll panic.
-It doesn’t matter if I have someone there guiding me – since the day I got my license I’ve convinced myself that I don’t know how to park.
+My heart will race, my hands will start to sweat, and I’ll feel the panic bubbling up.
+It doesn’t matter if I have someone there guiding me—I’ve convinced myself that I don’t know how to park.
 Which means that any attempt at parking is sabotaged by my limited belief about my skills.

 A desire to end the cycle of emotional eating and adopt a healthier lifestyle can be hindered by an eater’s limiting beliefs about their ability to break bad habits, develop self-discipline, and change their body.
 Some emotional eaters may feel that their health is predetermined by their genes and therefore, cannot be changed.
 They may believe that being an emotional eater is simply who they are.